What is neurofeedback?

 Duric NS, Assmus J, Gundersen DI, ElegenIB.
 (2012).
 Neurofeedback for the treatment of children and adolescents with ADHD: A randomized and controlled clinical trial using parental reports.
 BMC Psychiatry, 12:107

 American Academy of Pediatrics rated neurofeedback as a Level 1 “Best Support” Intervention for ADHD.
-This is highest possible rating and at the same level as medication treatment and behavioral therapy
+This is the highest possible rating and at the same level as medication treatment and behavioral therapy

-104 children were randomly assigned to receive NF (neurofeedback), cognitive training or a control condition.
+104 children were randomly assigned to receive NF (neurofeedback), cognitive training, or a control condition.
 They were also evaluated 6 months post-intervention.